stable-packages/store/packages/stable-store/README.md

 But if you want to make sure the sharing works across:

 - different versions of your library loaded into memory, and
-- different copies of your library loaded through bundles of differene MFEs (micro frontends), and
+- different copies of your library loaded through bundles of different MFEs (micro frontends), and
 - isolated rendering such as [island architecture]

-only "parameter passing" and "global scope attachment" will work.
+Only "parameter passing" and "global scope attachment" will work.

 But as you might know, there are major drawbacks for either approach.